-N. Obligations/Fines
+M. Obligations/Fines

-Any fine will result in a student considered being NOT In Good Standing.
 All fines must be paid before a student can participate in an extracurricular activity including athletics.
 This also includes Homecoming, Freshmen/Sophomore Formal, Senior Trip, Prom and Graduation.
+Any fine will result in a student considered being NOT In Good Standing.

-O. Photo Identification Cards
+N. Photo Identification Cards

 Delran High School provides every student with a personal identification card (I.D.).
 This card displays a picture of the individual and his or her name.
 The I.D. cards allow school personnel to quickly recognize and determine unauthorized visitors.
 Therefore, the cards become an important component in the overall school safety program.